Friday, 17 August 2018

 Drawings:

-The money or goods or both withdrawn by the owner from business for personal use is known as drawings.
-Example: the purchase of a car for personal use by withdrawing money from a business.
+The money or goods or both withdrawn by the owner from the business for personal use is known as drawings.
+Example: purchasing a car for personal use by withdrawing money from a business account.

 Assets

-Assets are valuable and economic resources of an enterprise useful in its operations.
+Assets are valuable economic resources of an enterprise that are useful in its operations.
 Assets can be broadly classified as:

 within one year.
-For example debtors, stock etc.
+For example, debtors, stock, and so on.

-2. Non-current assets: Non-current assets are those assets which are held for long period and used for a normal business operation.
-For example land, building, machinery etc. They are further classified into:
+2. Non-current assets: Non-current assets are those assets which are held for an extended period and used for normal business operations.
+For example, land, buildings, machinery, and so on.
+They are further classified into:

 a) Tangible assets: Tangible assets are those assets which have physical existence and can be seen and touched.
-For example furniture, machinery etc.
+For example, furniture, machinery, and other items.

-b) Intangible assets: Intangible assets are those assets which have no physical existence and can be felt by an operation.
-For example goodwill, patent, Trademark etc.
+b) Intangible assets: Intangible assets are those assets which have no physical existence and cannot be felt by an operation.
+For example, goodwill, patent, Trademark, etc.

 Liabilities:

-Liabilities are obligations or debts that an enterprise has to pay after some time in the future,
+Liabilities are obligations or debts that an enterprise is required to pay at some point in the future.

 Liabilities can be classified as:

-1. Current liabilities: Current liabilities are obligation or debts that are payable within a period of one year.
+1. Current liabilities: Current liabilities are obligations or debts that are payable within a period of one year.

 2. Non-current liabilities: Non-current liabilities are those obligations or debts that are payable after a period of one year.